Frequently Asked Questions.

 16. What is the cost to register with PETtrac?

 PETtrac registration is usually included with the microchip implant.
 There are no annual fees, no recovery fees and no address change fees.
 There is, however, a fee for a change of ownership or for registering a pet that has a CKC microchip, a competitor’s microchip, tattoo or rabies tag.
 That fee is CAD. $25.24 –(not including taxes).
-Replacement collar tags can be ordered for $10.00 – includes GST ($10.75 in NB, NS and NL).
+Replacement collar tags can be ordered for $10.00 – plus GST/HST ( where applicable ).
 Note that fees can be changed at any time and fees may be charged for other services at any time.
 Any changes in our fees will be communicated to you.

 17. I have given or sold my pet to another owner.
 How do I complete a transfer of ownership?